Anthranilic acid: Biosynthesis

 Anthranilic acid is biosynthesized from chorismic acid by the action of anthranilate synthase.
 In organisms capable of tryptophan synthesis, anthranilate is a precursor to the amino acid tryptophan via the attachment of phosphoribosyl pyrophosphate to the amine group.
 After then, cyclization occurs to produce indole.

 Anthranilate is the biosynthetic precursor to the amino acid tryptophan.

 Uses

-Industrially, anthranilic acid is an intermediate in the production of azo dyes and saccharin.
+Industrially, anthranilic acid is an intermediate in the production of azo dyes (c.f. methyl red) and saccharin.
 It and its esters are used in preparing perfumes to mimic jasmine and orange, pharmaceuticals (loop diuretics, such as furosemide) and UV-absorber as well as corrosion inhibitors for metals and mold inhibitors in soy sauce.

 Anthranilate-based insect repellents have been proposed as replacements for DEET.

 Fenamic acid is a derivative of anthranilic acid, which in turn is a nitrogen isostere of salicylic acid, which is the active metabolite of aspirin.
 Several non-steroidal anti-inflammatory drugs, including mefenamic acid, tolfenamic acid, flufenamic acid, and meclofenamic acid are derived from fenamic acid or anthranilic acid and are called "anthranilic acid derivatives" or "fenamates".

+Anthranilic acid [118-92-3] was demonstrated to have utility in the synthesis of the following list of substances: clozapine, quetiapine, thiosalicylic acid, ofornine, strinoline, ciliobrevin A, bentazon, quinezamide, nifurquinazol, nitromethaqualone, & YT-1 (1-azaflavone) [14802-18-7], atolide (actually isatoic anhydride), melicopicine. & tranilast.
+U-17660 [13450-72-1] & THA-Q [4425-23-4].